 Go Live and Start Marketing (the Launch Stage)

-The final stage of your website building journey is to take the site live at the domain name of your choice.
+The final stage in your journey to build a website for your business is to take the site live at the domain name of your choice.
 Up to now you may have used a Coming Soon page, or just not even registered your domain name at all.
 Well this is the time to purchase your domain name and web hosting (if not already) and get those all set up.
 Then launch the site to your nice pretty URL (something like www.my-business-name.com) and let it loose on the web.

 When your site is up, good!
 You’re somewhat (but not all the way) there!